jstormes/php-docker-quickstart/README.md

 To build a production image, Run->Run `Build Prod`.

+Unlike the development image, the production image must be built before changes to the code will be reflected in the running container.

 ## To access the production image locally

 Open your browser to [http://localhost:9088](http://localhost:9088/).